codeforequity-at/botium-core/CONTRIBUTING.md

 * Please create an issue and refer to it in the pull request
 * Add unit tests for implemented behaviour
-* The NPM script "npm run build" has to succeed before posting a pull request ** it will run unit tests
+* The NPM script "npm run build" has to succeed before posting a pull request
+    * it will run unit tests
-** it will enforce eslint and rollup build
+    * it will enforce eslint and rollup build
+* Someone from the core team will review and give feedback within 1-2 days

 These points are subject to possible change at any time.